ander-elkoroaristizabal/NOAAStorms/NOAA_Storms_analysis.md

 The answer to question one is clear: Tornados are by far the most harmful event in the US.

 ### 2\.
-Event types with greatest economic consequences
+Event type with worst economic consequences

-What do the exponents mean?
-E.g.:
+In order to answer this question we need to focus on the columns PROPDMG and CROPDMG, related to property and crops damage, and to their exponents, in the PROPDMGEXP and CROPDMGEXP columns.
+The first thing we notice is that the meaning of some values of these exponent columns is not clear.
+The values are of PROPDMGEXP, for example, are the following:

 ``` r
 table(Storm_data$PROPDMGEXP)